-Resident Work Hours Pediatric Endocrinology and Diabetes Fellowship Policy
+Resident Work Hours Policy

-The Pediatric Endocrine and Diabetes Fellowship shall abide by the Requirements of The ACGME regarding resident work hours, as published by the ACGME at www.acgme.org.
+The Pediatric Endocrine and Diabetes Fellowship shall abide by the requirements of the ACGME regarding resident work hours, as published by the ACGME at www.acgme.org.
 In particular, the fellowship program will provide that:

-1 Residents shall work no more than 80 hours per week averaged over any four-week period.
+- 1. Residents shall work no more than 80 hours per week averaged over any four-week period. - 2.
+Residents must be provided 1 day in 7 free averaged over four-week period. - 3.
+Duty period will be limited to 24 hours, plus a 4-hour period for transition of care and fore educational activities.
+Residents must have 14 hours free of duty after 24 hours of in-

-- 2. Residents must be provided 1 day in 7 free averaged over a 4 week period - 3.
-Duty period will be limited to 24 hours, plus a 4-hour period for transition of care and for educational activities.
-Residents must have 14 hrs free of duty after 24hrs of in house duty and that in house call must not occur more frequently than every third night averaged over 4 week period.
-(Fellows typically have no in house call) - 4.
-The Program will develop and implement methods of recognizing fatigue and plans on minimizing the detrimental effects of fatigue on the educational process and quality of patient care. - 5.
+- house duty and that in house call must not occur more frequently than every third night averaged over 4-week period.
+(Fellows typically have no in -house call) - 4.
+The program will develop and implement methods of recognizing fatigue and plans on minimizing the detrimental effects of fatigue on the educational process and quality of patient care. - 5.
 Actual work hours will be monitored frequently enough to ensure essential compliance with the requirements.